-Venezuela's Guaido says troops join him to oust Maduro; government says it is in control
+Venezuela's Guaido calls on troops to join him in uprising against Maduro

 Venezuelan Information Minister Jorge Rodriguez tweeted that the government was confronting a small group of “military traitors” seeking to promote a coup.

 Diosdado Cabello, head of the Constituent Assembly, a legislative body that acts in support of the government, said the opposition had not been able to take over the air base.
 He urged Maduro’s backers to rally at the presidential palace in Caracas to support him.

-Guaido, in a video posted on his Twitter account, was accompanied by men in military uniform and opposition politician Leopoldo Lopez, who has been placed under house arrest.
+Guaido, in the video on his Twitter account, was accompanied by men in military uniform and opposition politician Leopoldo Lopez, who has been placed under house arrest.

 “The national armed forces have taken the correct decision, and they are counting on the support of the Venezuelan people,” Guaido said.